FuchuanQu/GiantHunter/README.md

 ### Quick install
 *Note*: we suggest you to install all the package using conda (both miniconda and [Anaconda](https://anaconda.org/) are ok).

 After cloning this respository, you can use anaconda to install the **GiantHunter.yaml**.
 This will install all packages you need with gpu mode (make sure you have installed cuda on your system to use the gpu version.
 Othervise, it will run with cpu version).
-The command is: `conda env create -f PhaMer.yaml -n phamer`
+The command is: `conda env create -f GiantHunter.yaml -n gianthunter`

 ### Prepare the environment
 1. When you use GiantHunter at the first time
 ```
-cd PhaMer/
+cd GiantHunter/
 conda env create -f GiantHunter.yaml -n gianthunter
 conda activate gianthunter
 ```